-As of October 3, 2022, CTNBio data shows that there are 105 GE events approved for commercial cultivation in Brazil, of which 55 events are for corn, 23 for cotton, 18 for soybeans, six for sugarcane, two for eucalyptus, and one for a virus resistant variety dry edible beans.
+As of October 3, 2022, CTNBio data shows that there are 105 GE events approved for commercial cultivation in Brazil, of which 55 events are for corn, 23 for cotton, 18 for soybeans, six for sugarcane, two for eucalyptus, and one for a virus resistant variety dry edible bean.

-The total area planted to GE crops during the last crop season (2020/21) reached 56 million hectares, according to CropLife Brazil.
-For the 2022/2023 crop season, FAS Brasilia forecasts a 65 million hectares planted with GE traits, to be confirmed once final numbers are published.
+With 56 million hectares in 2021, Brazil accounts for 30.6 percent of the total cultivated area in the world.
+It is only behind the United States, and is followed by Argentina, Canada, India, and China.
+FAS Brasilia forecasts close to 68 million hectares planted with GE traits, to be confirmed once final numbers are published.
 The widespread adoption of GE events in Brazil has contributed to record soybean and corn crops in recent years, and the main traits are herbicide tolerance, and insect resistance.
 Biotec-LATAM reports the following adoption rates in Brazil: